-Physical therapy is one of the best choices you can make when you have long-term (chronic) pain.
-It makes you stronger and helps you move and feel better.
+Physical therapy is often one of the best choices you can make when you have long-term pain (also called chronic pain) or an injury.
+It can make you stronger and help you move and feel better.

 Ask your doctor to recommend a physical therapist.
-You'll probably need a series of PT sessions, and you should practice some of the exercises at home for the best results.
+You'll probably need a series of visits, and you should practice some of the exercises at home for the best results.

 Physical therapists have a lot of training.
 Still, it’s a good idea to ask them about their experience in working with people who've had conditions like yours.
 You can also ask them how many sessions you'll need.